wso2/docs-choreo-dev/en/docs/deploy/deploy-your-component.md

 1. Open your component in the Choreo Console, and in the left pane, click **Deploy**.

-2. To select a specific commit you want to deploy, click the first card in the **Build Area** card, select the required commit in the **Configure & Deploy** pane, and click **Select**.

-3. On the **Build Area** card, click either **Configure & Deploy**, **Deploy Manually**, or **Build and Deploy** as relevant.
+2. If your component has multiple versions, select the required version from the list of versions.

     !!! info
+        If you want to create a new version from a different branch of the GitHub repository where the component implementation resides, click **Create New** in the list of component versions, select the required GitHub repository branch, enter a name for the component version, and click **Create**.

+4. If you want to deploy a specific commit to the component implementation, click the first card in the **Build Area** card, select the required commit in the **Configure & Deploy** pane, and click **Select**.

+5. On the **Build Area** card, click either **Configure & Deploy**, **Deploy Manually**, or **Build and Deploy** as relevant.

+    !!! info
         Choreo requires you to perform the first deployment of each component manually so that you can provide values for any configurable variables that the implementation may include.
 Therefore, if you are deploying your component for the first time, you need to click **Deploy Manually** by default unless one or more of the following is true:<br/><br/>- The component is a REST API, REST API proxy, or GraphQL API, you can specify a sandbox endpoint to test the component in a sandbox environment if required.
 In such a scenario, you need to click **Configure & Deploy**.<br/><br/>- If you have included any [configurable variables]((https://ballerina.io/learn/by-example/configurable-variables/)) in the component implementation, you need to enter values for those variables.
 In such a scenario, you need to click **Configure & Deploy**.<br/><br/>- If you are deploying the component implementation from a Dockerfile, you would have selected **Docker** as the build preset when creating the component.
 In such a scenario, you need to click **Build and Deploy**.
 For more information, see [Deploy a Containerized Component](deploy-a-containerized-choreo-component.md).

-4. Enter values in the **Configure & Deploy** pane if required.
-This is required in the following scenarios:
+6. Enter values in the **Configure & Deploy** pane if required, as in the following examples:

     - If your component implementation includes [configurable variables](#configure-variables), enter values for them.
     - If your component is a REST API, REST API proxy, or GraphQL API, you can optionally provide a [sandbox endpoint](#enter-sandbox-endpoint) for testing purposes.
-    - If your component is a scheduled trigger, you need to enter the time interval at which the trigger should be activated.
+    - If your component is a scheduled trigger, you need to enter the time interval at which Choreo needs to activate the trigger.

-6. If you do not want Choreo to automatically deploy the component after each commit that edits its implementation, toggle the **Auto Deploy on Commit** switch to disable automatic deployment,
+7. If you do not want Choreo to automatically deploy the component after each commit that edits its implementation, toggle the **Auto Deploy on Commit** switch to disable automatic deployment,

-7. Observe the progress of the deployment from the console.
+8. Observe the progress of the deployment from the console.

     ![Deployment progress](../assets/img/tutorials/rest-api/deployment-progress.png){.cInlineImage-full}